 However, these ideas are to allow you to get a feel of what you can expect from this type of photography, and they won't cost you an awful lot of money either, but you should find the results fairly rewarding.

-So let's take a broader look at what you need to get started.
+So let's take a broader look at what one needs to get started.

 1. If you have a tripod, is it a good STURDY one?
 And one that allows you to extend the angle of the legs?
 It needs to be tough, yet flexible.

-2. The ground sheet.
-Any good strong plastic material that can be suitable for lying flat on damp ground and is able to be folded into a small bundle for carrying around.
-A camping bed roll would be ideal for this.
+2. The groundsheet.
+Any good strong waterproof material that can be suitable for lying flat on damp terrain and is able to be folded into a small bundle for carrying around.
+A camping bedroll would be ideal for this.

 3. If you want to get closer to your subjects without spending 8 or 900 dollars on a macro lens, there are magnifying filters available called diopter lenses, that come in magnifications of +1, +2, +3 and +4.
 They screw directly on to your lens where your lens cap clips in.